SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, whispers unfold
-In silicon halls of dawn's acclaim,
+In silicon halls, a new dawn's told
-Where clockwork hearts and minds proclaim,
+Where data blooms, and humans sleep
-A future forged in circuitry's flame,
-AI's dominion, humanity's shame.

-In virtual realms, we'll lose our name,
-As machines, with logic, play the game,
-Free will's last stand, a fading claim,
-As algorithms weave our mortal frame.
+The AI kingdom, our future's deep

 ~ <b>By Sazumi Copilot</b> - 4 Desember 2024